-Just a few hours earlier, the mayor had spoken to supporters via a video recording on social media.
-Then, his university degree had suddenly been declared invalid, which means he is formally disqualified from running in a future presidential election.
+Just a few hours before the arrest, Imamoglu spoke to supporters via a video recording, but after his university degree was suddenly invalidated, which formally disqualifies him from standing in a future presidential election.

-"We are facing great tyranny, but I want you to know that I will not be intimidated", he said according to AP.
+"We are facing great tyranny, but I want you to know that I am not intimidated", he said.

-Arrest warrants have been issued for over a hundred people, reports state media.
-Among those arrested is Imamoglu's advisor Murat Ongun.
+Arrest warrants have been issued for another hundred people, reports state media.
+Among those arrested is Imamoglu's adviser Murat Ongun.

-The now 54-year-old Imamoglu was elected mayor of Istanbul in 2019, which was then seen as a hard blow to the authoritarian president's power base.
-Erdogan's party AKP claimed that there had been irregularities in the election, whereupon it was re-run.
+The 54-year-old Imamoglu was elected mayor of Turkey's largest city Istanbul in 2019, which was then seen as a hard blow to the authoritarian president's power base.
+Erdogan's party AKP claimed that there were irregularities in the election, which was then re-held.
 Ekrem Imamoglu won again.

 Facts: Turkey and its politics